Public Relations Consultants Association Ltd v Newspaper Licensing Agency Ltd: Parallel US case

 A parallel case (S.D.N.Y.
 Mar.
-21, 2013) filed on the same grounds in the United States, however, was decided the other way in 2013 (in favor of Meltwater and against the equivalent newspaper licensing business, in that case Associated Press) by a US district court.
+21, 2013) filed on the same grounds in the United States, however, was decided the other way in 2013 (against Meltwater and in favor of the equivalent newspaper licensing business, in that case Associated Press) by a US district court.
 In that case, the Associated Press (AP) brought suit against Meltwater Group for clipping and sharing news items under copyright infringement and "hot news" misappropriation under New York common law.
 In a cross-motion for summary judgement, Meltwater argued they were not infringing under the requirements of fair use.
 Meltwater claimed that their service was transformative and therefore non-infringing on copyright.
 The court held that Meltwater's copying was not protected under the United States' "fair use" doctrine and was infringing on AP's copyright.
 Subsequently, both the Associated Press and Meltwater dismissed all claims and counterclaims in July 2013.
 After the litigation, the Associated Press and Meltwater partnered to develop new products whose aim would be to benefit both companies.